udondan/cdk-secrets/README.md

 There is an example application in [./example](https://github.com/udondan/cdk-secrets/blob/master/example) showing how to create a new EC2 key pair.

 When it comes to security, you should not trust anyone.
-By default the secret provider uses the the lambda function stored `s3://binxio-public-${AWS_REGION}/lambdas/cfn-secret-provider-1.0.0.zip`.
+By default the secret provider uses the lambda function stored on `s3://binxio-public-${AWS_REGION}/lambdas/cfn-secret-provider-1.0.0.zip`.
 You might want to download this file, review its contents and store it in your own bucket or along with your code.
-You then can create the lambda function from that zip file instead lie so:
+You then can create the lambda function from that zip file instead like so:

 ```ts
 const code = lambda.Code.fromAsset(path.join(__dirname, '../cfn-secret-provider-1.0.0.zip'));